 Abbey cloister, gardens and woodland

-Walk beneath the leafy canopy of the woodland garden and you can lose yourself in the colours and smells of nature.
-Discover paths taking you to our rose garden and apple orchard or seek solace in the cloister arcades.
+Walk beneath the leafy canopy of the woodland garden at Lacock and you can lose yourself in the colours and smells of nature.
+Discover paths taking you to the rose garden and apple orchard and relax on the lawns with a picnic.

 Lacock Abbey, founded by Ela of Salisbury, third Countess of Salisbury in 1229, had at its centre, the enclosed cloister garden surrounded by an arcade of cloister walks on three sides.
 Cool all year round, this complex of vaulted rooms including the sacristy, chapter house and warming house were used as a nunnery of the Augustinian order.